What does unique operator identifier mean?

 Source context

 ESPR Article 2, point 31 defines unique operator identifier as a unique string of characters for the identification of an actor involved in a product’s value chain.
-The definition sits next to product-identity and data-carrier concepts, which is why the distinction between actor identity and product identity matters.
+The definition sits next to product-identity, facility-identity, and data-carrier concepts, which is why the actor/product/facility distinction matters.

 What this means for implementation